 Parent tip: This park is steps from DART's St. Paul Station — consider taking the train downtown on a summer morning to skip the parking headache entirely.

-Good to know: splash pad, playground, ball fields, pavilion, restrooms.
+Good to know: splash pad, playground, basketball courts, jogging path, picnic areas.

 4. South Central Sprayground (Dallas)